xblue-light/photoauthors-express-api/README.md

 1. Clone the repository: `git clone <repository-url>`
 2. Install the dependencies: `npm install`
 3. Create a `.env` file in the root directory and set the necessary environment variables (see `.env.example` for reference).
-4. Start the application: `npm start`
+4. Start the application: `npm run start:dev`

 ## Usage

-To start the server, run `npm start`.
-The server will start on `http://localhost:3000`.
+To start the dev server, run `npm run start:dev`.
+The Express.js server will listen on `http://localhost:3000`.

 ## API Documentation